rocket-pool/docs.rocketpool.net/docs/guides/node/cli-intro.md

 ```
 === Account and Balances ===
-The node <node address> has a balance of 1.493392 ETH and 0.000000 RPL.
+The node <node address> has a balance of 2.682258 ETH and 1881.677523 RPL.
+The node has 0.000000 ETH in its credit balance and 0.000000 ETH staked on its behalf.
+0.000000 can be used to make new minipools.
-The node is registered with Rocket Pool with a timezone location of Etc/UTC.
+The node is registered with Rocket Pool with a timezone location of America/Los_Angeles.

 === Penalty Status ===
 The node does not have any penalties for cheating with an invalid fee recipient.

-=== DAO Voting ===
+=== Signalling on Snapshot ===
-The node does not currently have a voting delegate set, and will not be able to vote on Rocket Pool governance proposals.
+The node does not currently have a snapshot signalling address set.
+To learn more about snapshot signalling, please visit https://docs.rocketpool.net/guides/houston/participate#setting-your-snapshot-signalling-address.
+Rocket Pool has no Snapshot governance proposals being voted on.

+=== Onchain Voting ===
+The node has been initialized for onchain voting.
+The node doesn't have a delegate, which means it can vote directly on onchain proposals.
+You can have another node represent you by running `rocketpool p svd <address>`.
+The node is allowed to lock RPL to create governance proposals/challenges.
+The node currently has 300.000000 RPL locked.

-=== Withdrawal Address ===
+=== Primary Withdrawal Address ===
-The node's withdrawal address has not been changed, so rewards and withdrawals will be sent to the node itself.
+The node's primary withdrawal address has not been changed, so ETH rewards and minipool withdrawals will be sent to the node itself.
 Consider changing this to a cold wallet address that you control using the `set-withdrawal-address` command.

+=== RPL Withdrawal Address ===
+The node's RPL withdrawal address has not been set.
+All RPL rewards will be sent to the primary withdrawal address.

 === Fee Distributor and Smoothing Pool ===
 The node's fee distributor <fee distributer contract address> has a balance of 0.000000 ETH.
-The node is opted into the Smoothing Pool.
+The node is currently opted into the Smoothing Pool <smoothing pool contract address>.

-=== RPL Stake and Minipools ===
+=== RPL Stake ===
+NOTE: The following figures take *any pending bond reductions* into account.

-The node has a total stake of 600.000000 RPL and an effective stake of 600.000000 RPL, allowing it to run 5 minipool(s) in total.
+The node has a total stake of 588.950796 RPL.
-This is currently a 54.65% collateral ratio.
-The node must keep at least 109.788901 RPL staked to collateralize its minipools and claim RPL rewards.
+This is currently 4.01% of its borrowed ETH and 12.04% of its bonded ETH.

+=== Minipools ===
 The node has a total of 1 active minipool(s):
 - 1 staking
 ```

 ### `sync`